-For the 2017-18 school year, the CAASPP consists of several key components, including:
+For the 2018-19 school year, the CAASPP consists of several key components, including:

-California Alternate Assessments (CAA)

-test includes both ELA/literacy and mathematics in grades 3-8 and 11.
-The CAA is given to those students with the most significant cognitive disabilities whose current individualized education program (IEP) designates an alternate assessment.
+California Alternate Assessments (CAA) test includes both ELA/literacy and mathematics in grades 3-8 and 11.
+The CAA is given to those students with the most significant cognitive disabilities whose current individualized education program (IEP) designates an alternate assessment include ELA/literacy and mathematics in grades 3-8 and 11.
+Smarter Balanced Assessments are designed to measure student progress toward college and career readiness.